Imageomics/telemetry-dashboard/README.md

 ## How it works

 For full dashboard functionality, upload a CSV or XLS file with the following columns:
-- `lat`*: Latitude at which image was taken or specimen was collected.
+- `lat`*: Latitude at which image was taken or specimen was collected: number in [-90,90].
-- `lon`*: Longitude at which image was taken or specimen was collected.
+- `lon`*: Longitude at which image was taken or specimen was collected: number in [-180,180].

 ***Note:**
-- `lat` and `lon` columns are not required to utilize the dashboard, but there will be no map view if they are not included.
+- Blank (or null) entries are recorded as `unknown`, and thus excluded from map view.

 ## Running Dashboard